SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch9.md

 ### Ch9: Process Credentials

-* introduce the purpose of these crdentials
+> introduce the purpose of these crdentials and syscalls used to retrieve and
-* syscalls used to retrieve and modify them
+> modify them

 > $ [man 7 credentials](https://man7.org/linux/man-pages/man7/credentials.7.html)
 > Seems this page lists all the IDs a process can have.